Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Make sure you use the appropriate name for your USB device.
 Go to the next step once the USB stick is unmounted successfully.

-Step – 3: Write the ISO File to USB
+Step – 3: Write the ISO File to the USB

-We will use the ‘dd’ utility for writing the ISO file to the USB device.
+We will use the ‘dd’ utility to write the ISO file on the USB device.
 It is a simple but extremely powerful Linux utility that is used for copying and converting files.
 Simply fire up a terminal session and enter the following command to start writing the ISO.

 $ sudo dd if=/path/to/ubuntu.iso of=/dev/sdX bs=4M && sync